Froxz/docs.pseudoagentur.de/resources/docs/soa_sentinel/installation.md

 - <a href="https://github.com/laravel" target="_blank">Laravel Team</a> - For this awesome PHP framework
 - <a href="https://github.com/sleeping-owl" target="_blank">SleepingOwl</a> - For this awesome Admin Package
-- <a href="https://github.com/virtualstep" target="_blank">VirtualStep</a> - For supporting me with new implementations and give me new ideas
+- <a href="https://github.com/bihlmaierh" target="_blank">Heiko Bihlmaier</a> - For supporting me with new implementations and give me new ideas